-- What is the child trying to tell us? - Does the child feel enough control over his situations; do we give him enough choices? - How would I/we feel if we were in this child's situation? - Can I/we look at the problem differently? - · Have things changed for this child that affect how he behaves? - How can we help him? - Are things happening that could cause anxiety for this child? - Have there been any recent changes in the child life?
+- What is the child trying to tell us? - Does the child feel enough control over his situations; do we give him enough choices? - How would I/we feel if we were in this child's situation? - Can I/we look at the problem differently? - Have things changed for this child that affect how he behaves? - How can we help him? - Are things happening that could cause anxiety for this child? - Have there been any recent changes in the child life?

-- What are the child's strengths and abilities? - How can we build in these strengths to find a solution?
+- Have there been any changes to the child's routine? - What are the child's strengths and abilities? - How can we build in these strengths to find a solution?

-"Often what is considered to be problem behaviour is no more than a person finding different ways of making sense of their world."
-61
+"Often what is considered to be problem behaviour is no more than a person finding different ways of making sense of their world."61